RagnarGrootKoerkamp/BAPCtools/doc/workflow.md

 ## Problem Directory
 A problem directory is specified by the existence of a `problem.yaml`.
-However, to set up a proper problem we need some more sub directories and files.
+However, to set up a proper problem, we need some more subdirectories and files.

 #### Required Files
 ```ini